tatumio/tatum-kms/README.md

   ```

 #### Wallet modes
-Tatum API accepts 3 representations of signatureIdes in its requests:
+Tatum API accepts the following representations of signatureIdes in its requests:

 * signatureId represents **mnemonic** type of the wallet.
 In API calls like /v3/offchain/bitcoin/transfer, signatureId present in the request should represent mnemonic type of wallet.
    ```